The B2B Brand Differentiator

 Question 6: What does success look like?

-You’ll have heard all about SMART goals (if you haven’t then read this).
+You’ll have heard all about SMART goals (if you haven’t then read this article from HubSpot on the subject).
 However you create your targets, at least give yourself something to shoot for.
 Goal creation is a vital step so you can understand and commit to what ‘great’ looks like for your social media efforts.

 Here’s an example of a social media SMART goal: